jellyfin-archive/jellyfin-docs/general/server/media/books.md

 ## Reader Support

 Jellyfin Web supports to save your reading progress.
 This functionality is, however, limited.
-For books of the type pdf, this is limited to chapters and sub-chapters only.
-Books stored in the epub format save the reading progress on a per-chapter basis.
+Books stored in the epub format save the reading progress on a per-chapter basis as they do not have a concept of pages.
+Formats, like the comic book archive, save your progress per page.

 > [!Note]
-> Jellyfin saves your reading progress based on a time interval.
-This means, Jellyfin might not save your progress immediately when you enter a new chapter.
+> Jellyfin saves your epub reading progress based on a 10 seconds time interval.

 ## Primary